Bootstrap Policy Iteration for Stochastic Linear Quadratic Tracking with Multiplicative Noise: Conclusion

 \section{Conclusion}

-This paper introduced a B-PI-based optimal tracking framework for the SLQTP in the presence of multiplicative noise.
-The proposed data-driven method removes the traditional requirement for an initial stabilizing control gain and explicit knowledge of the dynamical model.
-Furthermore, a shadow system-based optimal tracking algorithm was developed to eliminate the requirement for probing noise by assuming that volatility depends only on the system state and that the input-to-state matrix is given.
-The off-policy RL algorithm in this methodology can be directly applied to the stochastic linear quadratic regulation problem.
+This paper developed a bootstrap policy iteration-based optimal tracking framework for continuous-time stochastic linear systems with multiplicative noise.
+The proposed method characterizes the optimal tracker by separating the computation of the optimal feedback and feedforward gains.
+In addition, the B-PI algorithm removes the restrictive requirement for an initial stabilizing policy.
+The resulting off-policy RL algorithm can also be applied to the stochastic linear quadratic regulation problem.